 - In a large mixing bowl, whisk the eggs for 10 seconds.
 Add pumpkin puree, sugar, pumpkin pie spice, cinnamon, vanilla, baking soda and salt; whisk until well combined.

-- Transfer to previously prepared baking dish and level with spatula.
+- Add almond flour and oat flour, and whisk until well mixed.
+Add chocolate chips and give a few stirs with a spatula.
+Transfer to previously prepared baking dish and level with spatula.
 Bake for 30 minutes or until toothpick inserted comes out clean.

-Store: In a cool place for up to 3 days.
+- Store: In a cool place for up to 3 days.

-Freeze: In an airtight container for up to 3 months.
+- Freeze: In an airtight container for up to 3 months.

 - Oat flour: You can make your own oat flour by grinding quick or rolled oats in a food processor.